d3bird/AEPChallenge/README.md

 # AEPChallenge

 Leverage Social Media to Celebrate Customer Loyalty/Anniversaries:
 Using anonymized customer data, teams will be asked to come up with example facebook/email messaging that we could use to proactively to communicate with the
-ÅeexampleÅf customers so as to celebrate their loyalty.
-E.g. HAPPY 1st Anniversary ? with an email that might show trends, comparisons, etc. A way to make a customer feel ÅegoodÅf about AEP.
+'example' customers so as to celebrate their loyalty.
+E.g. HAPPY 1st Anniversary ? with an email that might show trends, comparisons, etc. A way to make a customer feel 'good' about AEP.

 This is our solution to the AEP challenge.